jebeck/bonefire/src/transformers/README.md

 {
   "type": "steps",
   "source": "jawbone",
-  "id": "a1b2c3",
+  "id": <uuid (v4)>,
-  "start": 0,
+  "parent": <jawbone daily steps summary xid>, "start": <ISO 8601 Zulu datetime>,
-  "end": 60000,
+  "end": <ISO 8601 Zulu datetime>,
-  "timezone": "US/Pacific",
+  "timezone": <IANA timezone name>,
-  "value": 150
+  "value": <integer>
 }
 ```

-Both `start` and `end` here are hammertimes—that is, epoch timestamps with millisecond resolution (a simple conversion from the normal epoch timestamps returned by the Jawbone API).
+Both `start` and `end` here are [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601 'Wikipedia: ISO 8601')-formatted timestamps in Zulu/UTC.
+This is a conversion from the epoch timestamps the Jawbone API provides, but has the benefits of being both reliably string-sortable *and* human-readable.
 The `timezone` for each tick is determined via the `details.tzs` array provided on the top-level `/moves` objects summarizing each date (see next section).
 The step count itself is stored under `value` since the object already identifies its `type` as "steps."
-Finally, the `source` of the data ("jawbone") and the `jawboneId` are stored to provide data provenance and auditability.
+Finally, the `source` of the data ("jawbone") and the `xid` from the Jawbone daily summary are stored (the latter as `parent`) along with a generated uniqued identifier `id` to provide data provenance and auditability.

 #### summary by date